-We asked Josh Cvijanovic (NC) to share his journey, wisdom, and inspiration as a music educator.
+We asked Karen Williams Lanning (NC) to share her journey, wisdom, and inspiration as a music educator.

 What inspired you to become a band director, and how did your journey in music education begin?